International Mermaid Day

 Mermaid lovers around the world can rejoice!
 There is now a holiday that allows them to explore their favorite mythological aquatic femme fatales.

-This can be done by sharing mermaid stories, watching mermaid movies, or even enjoying a Drunken Mermaid Cocktail — a cocktail that’s made with vodka, blue curacao, simple syrup, lime juice, and watermelon hard seltzer.
+This can be done by sharing mermaid stories, watching mermaid movies, or even enjoying a Drunken Mermaid Cocktail — a cocktail made with vodka, blue curacao, simple syrup, lime juice, and watermelon hard seltzer.
 Mermaid lovers can also take the time to spread their love for this holiday around the globe by using the hashtag #InternationalMermaidDay on social media.